peterhry/peterhrynkow.com/_drafts/component-api.md

 #### Versioning

-When distributing your component library, it's easy to introduce a new feature but much harder to remove it once a consumer depends on it.
+When distributing your component library, it's easy to introduce a new feature but much harder to remove it once consumers depend on it.